 1. AI Usage Policy

-A simple internal document outlining what AI tools your team is allowed to use, what data can and cannot be entered, and requirements for reviewing AI-generated content.
-This protects the agency and ensures consistency.
+A simple internal document outlining what AI tools your team may use, what data can and cannot be entered, and the requirement that AI-generated content gets human review before it reaches a client.
+One page is enough.
+It protects the agency and creates consistency.

 2. Vendor Due Diligence

-Before adopting AI tools, confirm where the data is stored, whether data is used for training, security certifications, and how long the data is retained.
-This is especially important for tools that touch PHI, PII, or financial data.
-For example, PolicyIQ uses role-based access control and encrypted storage — your documents are never shared across agencies.
+Before adopting AI tools, confirm where the data is stored, whether your data trains anyone's models, what security controls exist, and how long data is retained.
+This matters most for tools touching PHI, PII, or financial data.
+For example, PolicyIQ uses role-based access control and encrypted storage — your documents are never shared across agencies — and MeetingIQ stores audio encrypted with UUID-only filenames, redacts PII before logging, and never pushes raw transcripts to your CRM.

 3. Human Review of AI Output